exciteabletom/mazesolver/README.md

 ### **Easy Installation**

 Check that your python version is >=3.5 with `python3 -V`.
-(You might have to use `python3.5` or similar).
-Also make sure that pip is installed with `python3 -m pip -V`.
+Also make sure that pip is installed with `pip -V`.

-To install, simply run `python3 -m pip install mazesolver` on the command line as root/admin.
+To install, simply run `pip install mazesolver --user` on the command line.

 You can run the tool using `mazesolver`.